-Inbound Marketing programs use search-optimized website pages, high-value content and digital experiences that follow permission marketing principles to attract website visitors and convert these visitors into qualified leads.
-Leads can be nurtured into qualified sales opportunities over time by using personalized content
+Inbound Marketing programs use search-optimized website pages, high-value content and digital experiences that follow permission marketing principles to attract website visitors and nurture and convert these visitors into qualified leads using relevant buyer lifecycle content.

 Search Engine Optimization (SEO)

-To attract visitors searching on key topics, web pages and content are optimized for keywords as well ass performance using current standards as outlined by major search engines like Google.
+SEO helps make pages more visible to visitors searching on key topics.
+Web pages and content are optimized for keywords and site quality performance using current standards as outlined by major search engines like Google.

 A blog will increase website’s usefulness and search engine visibility.
 Programs will publish original and evergreen content at regular intervals.
 The volume should align with resources and ability to execute.
 While, higher blog post volumes help increase search search visibility, any consistent program schedule will present opportunities for content amplification on social media and prospect engagement.
 Evergreen content that does not lose its relevance and value offers additional leverage as it can be updated periodically and maintain the same permalink URL.